 Readers who approach Seneca as students of ancient philosophy—having acquired a certain idea of what philosophy is by studying Plato, Aristotle, or Chrysippus—often feel at a loss.
-To them, Seneca's writings can appear lengthy and merely admonitory.
+To them, Seneca’s writings can appear lengthy and merely admonitory.
 Partly, this reaction may reflect prejudices of our training.
 The remnants of a Hegelian (and Nietzschean, and Heideggerean) narrative for philosophy are deeply ingrained in influential works of scholarship.
-On this account, the history of ancient philosophy is a history of decline, the Roman thinkers are mediocre imitators of their Greeks predecessors, and so on (Long 2006; see Griffin 2018 for a collection of Griffin’s work on politics and philosophy in Rome).
+On this account, the history of ancient philosophy is a history of decline, the Roman thinkers are mediocre imitators of their Greek predecessors, and so on (Long 2006; see Griffin 2018 for a collection of Griffin’s work on politics and philosophy in Rome).
 Such prejudices are hard to shake off; for many centuries watered-down versions of them have shaped the way students learnt Latin and Greek.
 In recent years, however, many scholars have come to adopt a different view.
 They find in Seneca a subtle author who speaks very directly to modern concerns of shaping ourselves and our lives.

 Seneca does not write as a philosopher who creates or expounds a philosophical theory from the ground up.
 Rather, he writes within the track of an existing system that he is largely in agreement with.
 A reconstruction of Seneca’s philosophy, if it aimed at some kind of completeness, would have to be many-layered.
 At several points, it would have to include accounts of earlier Stoic philosophy, and discuss which aspects of these earlier theories become more or less prominent in Seneca’s thought.
 At times Seneca’s own contribution consists in developing further a Stoic theory and adding detail to it.
 At other times, Seneca dismisses certain technicalities and emphasizes the therapeutic, practical side of philosophy.